tcharding/rust-chf/README.md

 # Rust Cryptographic Hash Functions.

-This is a simple, no-dependency library which implements the bunch of crypotographic hash functions.
+This is a simple, minimal-dependency library which implements the bunch of crypotographic hash functions.
 At the moment this includes:
  - SHA-1
  - SHA-2